Ized06/2017-hare-and-hounds/README.md

-This is forked by Ized06 in Problem 2.5 in home work Git and Requirement.
+Problem 2.5 in home work Git and Requirement: This is forked by Ized06(JHED:zxiao10).

 This is the custom front-end for your hare-and-hounds game.